 Besides the two plugins, some core QGIS functionalities and are included in the workshop for clipping satellite imagery and creating vector file of training data.
 Lastly, outcomes of the machine learning algorithm are compared with the global map of human settlements – GHS-BUILT (Sentinel-1) produced by Joint Research Center (JRC) of European Commission to assess their performance.
 Before being used for assessing algorithms’ performances, GHS-BUILT (Sentinel-1) is adapted to coordinate reference system, resolution, and classes of classification outcomes.
 Adaptation of GHS-BUILT (Sentinel-1) involves many isolated operations (reprojection, tile merging, resampling, and reclassification).
 For this reason, the QGIS Graphical Modeler is introduced in the exercise because it allows automation of chain of operations.
 Besides the adaptation of GHS-BUILT (Sentinel-1), the computation of error matrix and accuracy indexes for each classification outcome are integrated with the Graphical Modeler too.

-Please see the two one-pager guidelines for the software requirements and the datasets for the exercises.
-You need to create your personal account on Copernicus Open Access Hub at least 2 weeks prior to the workshop.
+Please see the two one-pager guidelines for the software requirements and the datasets for the exercises and download relevant software and datasets before the workshop.

 The workshop has two parts:

 - Part 1: 27 April 2021, 14:00 – 16:00 CEST

 - (Optional) 13:00 – 13:45 CEST Demo session on how to install the required software for the workshop on Windows OS.

 - 14:00 – 16:00 CEST Workshop Part 1